-<314> Section 3.3.5.9.8: On Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, and Windows Server 2012 R2, the Lease.ClientLeaseId is passed to the object store when processing continues at open/create time.
+<330> Section 3.3.5.9.8: On Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, and Windows Server 2012 R2, the Lease.ClientLeaseId is passed to the object store when processing continues at open/create time.
 A new or existing lease is thereby associated with the resulting open.

-To acquire or promote the lease as dictated by the SMB2_CREATE_REQUEST_LEASE Create Context, a subsequent object store call is invoked as described in [MS-FSA] section 2.1.5.17.
-The Open parameter passed is the Open.Local result from the above operation, and the Type parameter is LEVEL_GRANULAR to indicate a Lease request.
+To acquire or promote the lease as dictated by the SMB2_CREATE_REQUEST_LEASE Create Context, a subsequent object store call is invoked as described in [MS-FSA] section 2.1.5.18.
+The Open parameter passed is an internally-managed open that refers to the same file, stream, and oplock key as Open.LocalOpen but is otherwise distinct from Open.LocalOpen, and the Type parameter is LEVEL_GRANULAR to indicate a Lease request.
 The RequestedOplockLevel parameter is constructed to include zero or more bits as follows.